Sam23599/Tick-Data-to-VWAP/README.md

 ## File Structure

 - index.js: Main script for parsing NASDAQ ITCH 5.0 data and calculating VWAP.
-- ./output/: Folder containing the generated CSV files.
+- /output/: Folder containing the generated CSV files.
+- /tick-data-dile/ : Folder should contain the ITCH-data file.

 ## Configuration
 Adjust the following variables in index.js as needed: